pqrkchqps/diehard-dot-fund-school/six_circles.md

 5. A place to make decisions
 6. Community is defined by its boundaries

-I picked up these lessons from 5 years of working in non-hierarchical groups, from Occupy, to [Loomio](http://loomio.org), to [Enspiral](http://enspiral.com).

 ## #1: Concentric rings

 <img src="https://i.imgur.com/Yp1GRgP.png" width="150px" style="float: left">

 If you don't want to organise with a hierarchy, but you don't want to be a formless blob either, then I can highly recommend the **concentric rings model**.

 We [use this pattern at Enspiral](http://handbook.enspiral.com/people_agreement.html): the people in the outer ring are **Contributors**, and the people in the center are **Members**.

 We share as much as possible with Contributors; we only use the Members-only space by exception.